liferay/liferay-docs/develop/tutorials/articles/248-front-end-taglibs/30-liferay-util-taglib.markdown

 `<liferay-util:buffer>` is not a self-closing tag.
 The content placed between the opening and closing of this tag is saved to the value of the `var` attribute.
-This allows a developer to build a piece of markup that can be reused in a jsp.
+This allows a developer to build a piece of markup that can be reused in a JSP.

 Below is an example configuration for the `<liferay-util:buffer>` tag: